 The problem with DB was the cost and the risk to the employer.
 Companies thought they were paying a set contribution for benefits only to find themselves having to dig deep for extra funds.
 The benefit of DC plans was that they offered a set contribution, with the employee bearing the risk of lower benefits.
 What we are now beginning to realize is that companies ultimately bear part of the risk of low retirement benefits- but “contributions are hidden in the impact on the profitability and success of the business.

 Companies that manage retirement turnover well actively engage with employees to create the best solution, balancing their needs with the needs of the company.
-This creates new opportunities and leads to better accountability for both employers and employees in managing career paths and the transition into retirement.
+This can potentially create new opportunities and help lead to better accountability for both employers and employees in managing career paths and the transition into retirement.

 Having the right culture in which these issues can be discussed openly is critical for success.
 Roles can be adapted to meet the needs of older workers, with the aim of getting the maximum return from their skills and experience while opening up opportunities for the next generation.